|Our Visiting Members tell us supporting an asylum seeker can involve many different experiences and emotions. Here is what some of them say.|

 ‘There’s no Gold Standard for being a Visitor’

 ‘At first I found the responsibility of supporting my client almost too much.
-I found the deeply precarious nature of his circumstances quite overwhelming.
+I found the deeply precarious nature of her circumstances quite overwhelming.

 But soon, I managed to get beyond my fears.
 I learned that visiting isn’t about procedural know-how or Human Rights legislation, although these can help; it’s simply about being there.
 The more I visited, listened and learned, the more practical help and advice I could offer.
 It isn’t a process you can hurry.